Independence Day, the Time for Tradition Busting?

 Whether you’re noshing in LA’s Koreatown, grabbing a Guinness (or two!) in Murphys or navigating the border town of Calexico in search of an authentic Mexican eatery, the world of culture can be experienced without ever leaving California.
 Dive in!

 In this vast and remarkable Golden State, cultural variations are not simply ethnic.
-California towns and cities each possess their own characteristics and charms that blend into surprisingly distinct cultures.
+California towns and cities each possess their own characteristics and charms that blend into surprisingly distinct local cultures.
 Often shaped by geography, weather, and history, it’s one of the most compelling draws of California in our view.

 From urban settings to small towns, from quiet mountain communities to bustling beach towns and everything in between, there’s an adventure that awaits you.